War Time Variants:

 I have never been privileged to buy a knife from its original owner and therefore few of the stories have traveled with the knives in my possession.
 My Commando Knives have been found in ones and twos, lying in piles of junk on gun show tables, or sometimes bought by the dozen.
 Many of the variants and odd-ball knives we will look at in these pages were the least expensive because no one wanted to take a chance on something that was unfamiliar, perhaps a fake, and possibly of no collector’s value.
 To me they are the ones that fascinate and intrigue, the ones without clear provenance.
 The down side to this is the possibility that you might be buying a fake, a made-up knife from bits and pieces, whether for unscrupulous gain or just to use up parts.
 In fact, as the war ended many legitimate firms did make up knives from bits and pieces to use up remaining stock and try to recoup some of their investment.
 Hopefully, by exploring and exposing some of these lesser known knives, you will be cognizant that one you have seen or are considering purchasing may have some legitimacy, or not.

-I bought this knife solely for the sheath, knowing the knife was a fake.
-The sheath is post-war but it suits my needs.
+Above: I bought this knife solely for the sheath and blade, knowing the knife was a composite of pieces, a fake.
+The sheath is post-war for a V-42 but it suited my needs.
 This is a good example of a knife created out of parts, sold in England, not represented as being legitimate but not saying that it isn't either.
 So be cautious.

 |